armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 [![Generally available](/images/ga.svg)]({{< ref "release-definitions#ga" >}}) ![Proprietary](/images/proprietary.svg)

-The Terraform Integration gives you the ability to use Terraform within your Spinnaker pipelines to create your infrastructure as part of your software delivery pipeline.
+The Terraform Integration gives you the ability to use Terraform within your pipelines to create your infrastructure as part of your software delivery pipeline.

 **Supported Terraform versions**